aramis-lab/clinicadl/docs/Train/Image.md

 The best model of this folder will be used to initialize the network as explained in the [introduction](./Image.md).
 If nothing is given the initialization will be random.
 - `--transfer_learning_selection` (str) corresponds to the metric according to which the best model of `transfer_learning_path` will be loaded.
 This argument will only be taken into account if the source network is a CNN.
-Choices are `best_loss` and `bset_balanced_accuracy`.
+Choices are `best_loss` and `best_balanced_accuracy`.
 Default: `best_balanced_accuracy`.

-!!! note
+??? note "Model selection"
     The selection of a best model is only performed at the end of an epoch (a model cannot be selected based on internal evaluations in an epoch).

 The complete output file system is the following: